rHyAc/Exp_C_notes/ch6.md

 > * Data segment contains the initialized global and static variables, complete with their assigned values.

 > * BSS(Block Started by Symbol) segment --  The size that BSS will require at runtime is recorded in the object file, but BSS (unlike the data segment) doesn't take up any actual space in the object file.
-The size of the BSS segment is then obtained from the executable, and the loader obtains ablock of this size, putting it right after the data segment.
+The size of the BSS segment is then obtained from the executable, and the loader obtains a block of this size, putting it right after the data segment.
 This block is **zeroed out** as it is put in the program's address space.

 > * Stack segment is allocated for local variables, temporaries, parameter passing in function calls, and the like.
 >> **By the Way**